yossisht9876/terraform-ansible-docker-aws/README.md

 automation with terraform + ansible + docker on AWS

 pre :
+ansible 2.5

-cerate an account on AWS
+create an account on AWS
 create a user for terraform with ec2 permision generate access and secret keys